 Our #1 recommendation to find FREE CAMPING in the winter is iOverlander.

-iOverlander is a user submitted app that has hundreds of 1000s of free camping locations.
+iOverlander is a user submitted app that has thousands of free camping locations.
 The best part is that it includes user reviews of each site, and you can almost always determine if the location is suitable for winter camping just by reading the review.

 While apps are a great resource for finding campsites, we also recommend you look for new places not yet on the map!
 You don’t NEED to stay at campsite that someone has put on a map, you can find your own free camping.